 - Useful: A patent cannot be obtained for an invention that does not work or have a useful function.

-- Ingenuity: The invention must be a development or an improvement that would not have been previously obvious to a person of average skill in the relevant technology.
+- Inventive: The invention must be a development or an improvement that would not have been previously obvious to a person of average skill in the relevant technology.

 While one may obtain a patent for an improvement upon an existing invention, it is possible that the existing patent may still be in force.
 If so, manufacturing or marketing the improvement may constitute patent infringement without the appropriate license agreements.

 In Canada, the term of a patent issued from an application filed on or after October 1, 1989 is 20 years from the patent application's filing date.
 This term is subject, however, to the timely payment of annual maintenance fees required to maintain the patent in good standing.